rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 You can get this windows again by executing `lab -h`

 You have pre-deployed application available for you, go and inspect them.

 Core tools we will be using in this labs are supported by Red Hat.
 Few other non-core ones are with community support.

 Lab consist of number scenarios.
 They are independent, but we dont recommend to jump from one scenario to other without finishing previous one.

+### Info about the scenarios

-All scenarios has few parts.
+All scenarios has few parts

-`part 1`   - Documentation and explanation of the scenario.
+* `part 1` - Documentation and explanation of the scenario.
-`solution part 1` - Solution of the scenario.
+* `solution part 1` - Solution of the scenario.
-`appendix`- Materials, for further reading,
+* `appendix`- Materials, for further reading,